wesbos/beginner-javascript-notes/notes/Module 5꞉ Events.md

 ### `forEach`

-You may have noticed that in the `buyButtons` proptype, there was a method called `forEach`.
+You may have noticed that in the `buyButtons` prototype, there was a method called `forEach`.
 That is going to allow us to loop over each of the items.

 _Note: Wes often takes all the selectors are the top of the file rather than anywhere in the code.
 For this example, we are going to keep it within the middle of the file.
 Both methods work, putting it at the top is just a personal preference of Wes'._